howset/minishell/JOURNAL.md

 	- added option -g to print the envp.
 The default prints the env_list.
 - tried to make it consistent, perror for failed system calls, custom errors with ft_fprintf.
 - unset: seems working.
 - A new branch h-fork to experiment with forking.
 Deletes h-echo & h-env_exit from the remote to avoid a mess.

 ### 12.12.2024
 - The forking and execve seems working, but the generated fucntion seems very messy.
 - Next:
 	- seems like a good idea to pause and review, then shorten the ones with too many lines.
 It's already quite a lot at this point.
 	- or just make efforts to valgrind stuffs up.

+### 16.12.2024
+- Consolidation Reem & Howard: review & next agenda

+### 17.12.2024
+- Revamp main in minishell.c & struct.h.
+	- Have a t_alldata struct that contains all other structs to make the code looks cleaner.
+	- all functionalities seems preserved.
+- Changes in rh_env, remove quotes in printing.
+- Got some idea to implement autocompletion, but only for path and directories, not for non-builtin commands.
+	- Scratch this, autocompletion for path and dirs is somehow already baked-in inside readline.
+	- nonbuilt-in commands require forbidden funct (rl_attempted_completion_function, rl_completion_matches()).
+- history now dont save empty lines

+### 18.12.2024
+- make `export` prints out sorted env.
+- free `env_list` in main.
+- separate `find_path` in exec.c to a couple of smaller functions.
+- separate `exec_prog` in exec.c to a couple of smaller functions.
+- shorten `exec_builtin` in exec.c, transfer lines to `rh_echo` in echo.c.
+- echo now deals with edge case `echo -nnnn -n -n teststr`.